This check type gives you a very quick response to the question whether the substance of interest falls under any regulation or not.

 Click on Check to execute the check of the given substance in the selected categories.

-Results are displayed in Single check summary table if the checked substance is under regulation.
+Results are displayed in Single check summary table.

 The results of a single search are shown on the right panel of the window.
-On the top of the table, the image of the checked substance, its name, the categories against which the checking was run, the applied date of regulations and the maximum heavy atoms setting, the date and time, and the Knowledge base version of the check are displayed.
+On the top of the table, the image of the checked substance, its name, the categories against which the checking was run, the applied date of regulations and the maximum number of explicit atoms setting, the date and time, and the Knowledge base version of the check are displayed.

 The report can be generated by using the Generate drop-down where you can select the report's format ( PDF / SDF / MRV / XLSX / HTML / CSV ).